Zanesville High School Japanese Anime and Culture Club brings Together All Types of Students.

 McGuire plans on attending Cuba for a convention this fall.
 “I just put in for a grant, I’m going to go in November for a conference and I want to go early and shoot some video there and that would be great to have for the anthropology class and also for another class called Social Change,” said McGuire.

 McGuire offers classes every semester at Muskingum University.
-If you look under Steve McGuire on YouTube you can find some of his films or on International Movie Data Base (IMDB.com).
-For further information on his works he recommended contacting him personally through his email which is email@example.com.
+Look under Steve McGuire on YouTube to find some of his films or on International Movie Data Base (IMDB.com).

 Muskingum Wrestler Leads Team Back to Former Glory